zeeshan-shah/pp3/README.md

 #### Test 4: Delete a Record

 1. From the main menu, selected "Delete Record."
-2. Entered the employee ID or selected the record to delete.
+2. Entered the Record Number.
 3. Confirmed the deletion by following the on-screen instructions.
 4. Validated that the record was successfully deleted by checking the displayed confirmation message and verifying the updated list of records.
 5. Took a screenshot of the application's interface after deleting the record.